Heat modulated affine stochastic volatility models for forward curve dynamics: Introduction

 \subsubsection{Non-Parametric Modeling of Forward Prices and Volatility}

 In such function-valued stochastic covariance models, we interpret the HJMM equation~\eqref{eq:HJMM} as a stochastic differential equation formulated within a suitable space of forward curves (see Section~\ref{sec:forward-curve-dynamics} below for details).
-This approach is non-parametric, as it leverages the entire initial forward curve, represented by $x \mapsto f_{0}(x)$, along with a \emph{instantaneous covariance process} $(\sigma_{t}^{2})_{t \geq 0}$, as primary model inputs.
-In this function-valued framework, $\sigma_{t}^{2}$, for $t \geq 0$, represents the covariance of $f_{t}$ across all time-to-maturities and is defined as a positive, self-adjoint operator of rank $d$, acting on a specific space of forward curves, and can be identified with some covariance kernel on the time-to-maturity domain.
+This approach is non-parametric, as it leverages the entire initial forward curve, represented by $x \mapsto f_{0}(x)$, along with a \emph{instantaneous covariance process} $(X_{t})_{t \geq 0}$, as primary model inputs.
+In this function-valued framework, $X_t$, for $t \geq 0$, represents the covariance of $f_{t}$ across all time-to-maturities and is defined as a positive, self-adjoint Hilbert--Schmidt operator acting on a specific space of forward curves.
+In kernel settings it can be identified with a covariance kernel on the time-to-maturity domain, see~\eqref{eq:kernel-representation} below.
 This non-parametric stochastic modeling has the advantage of capturing the continuous-time dynamics of the forward curves while at the same time fitting well the realized and implied covariance structure with only few hyperparameters.
 The initial forward curve $x \mapsto f_{0}(x)$ can be extracted from market data using a smoothing method, as detailed in~\cite[Section 1.6.3]{CT06}.
 Meanwhile, the volatility component can be calibrated to option price data~\cite{BDL21}, estimated from realized term structure data~\cite{BSV22a, BSV22b, schroers2024robustfunctionaldataanalysis} or fitted to both simultaneously.